 History Scribe offers a spiral-bound blank timeline book for a reasonable price.
 Pages are pre-printed with center datelines and surrounding boxes for you to fill in as you wish.

 How to Make Your Own Blank Timeline Book by Carol Henderson.
 A Book In Time, 2011.
-Create an impressive Blank Timeline book out of cardstock and labels for much less than the cost of ready-made editions. (see video above for details!)
+Create an impressive Blank Timeline book out of cardstock and labels for much less than the cost of ready-made editions. (see video below for details!)
 Make a complete book for each student that covers all eras, or print just enough pages for the era you are currently studying to keep in the back of your History notebook.
 Includes attractive artwork for the front cover and 4 major time divisions (Ancient World, Middle Ages, Age of Discovery, and Present Era), as well as lists of headings and dates.
 Print, assemble, and fill with your own Timeline Figures!

 Also includes a planning chart and suggestions for Timeline Figures.
 See the Table of Contents and Sample Pages for more information.
 Available for immediate download from our Teachers Resource eStore!
 Get $1 off this eBook by using the Coupon Code Timeline at Check-Out!